Visual arts in Israel: Safed's Artistic Qualities

-Frenkel Frenel, Rolly Sheffer and other artists were heavily inspired by the stunning panoramas and views that Tzfat offered them of Mt Meron, something that is very visible in their work.
+Frenkel Frenel, Rolly Sheffer and other Israeli and Jewish artists were heavily inspired by the stunning panoramas and views that Tzfat offered them of Mt Meron, something that is very visible in their work.
 Tzfat, one of the four holy cities of Judaism provided a powerful emotional scenery to those artists who visited.
-Frenkel Frenel and others who were influenced by the Ecole de Paris showcased the mystics of Tzfat with the avant garde movements they pertained to.
-Frenkel Frenel who established the first school of art in Tel Aviv dreamed of the city and was amongst the first artists to settle in the ancient city.
+Frenkel Frenel and others who were influenced by the Ecole de Paris showcased the mystics of Tzfat with the avantgarde movements they pertained to, painting with colors that reflect the dynamism and spirituality of the ancient city, painting the fiery or serene sunsets over Mt Meron.
 Marc Chagall would walk the streets and paint portraits of religious children.